Thai PM slips in opinion poll, rival pulls ahead as election looms

-BANGKOK, March 20 (Reuters) - Thai Prime Minister Prayuth Chan-ocha is falling further behind his main election rival, the daughter of popular billionaire Thaksin Shinawatra, a new opinion poll showed, as the nation awaited the dissolution of parliament ahead of elections.
+BANGKOK, March 20 (Reuters) - Thai Prime Minister Prayuth Chan-ocha fell further behind his main election rival, the daughter of popular billionaire Thaksin Shinawatra, a new opinion poll showed, as the nation awaited the dissolution of parliament ahead of elections.

 Paetongtarn Shinawatra's support jumped 10 points to 38.2% in a survey conducted by the National Institute of Development Administration (NIDA) published at the weekend, while Prayuth trailed in third place with 15.65%.